-Statement of Compliance – Criminal Finance Act 2017
+Statement of Compliance – Criminal Finances Act 2017

 We recognise the importance of informing our clients, the public, our employees and all individuals/organisations associated with the firm of these values and our commitment to the prevention of the criminal facilitation of tax evasion.

-In order to demonstrate our commitment and ensure our compliance with our statutory obligations we are in the process of carrying out all the reasonable steps expected of our firm.
+In order to demonstrate our commitment and ensure our compliance with our statutory obligations we continue to carry out all the reasonable steps expected of our firm.
 These include, but are not limited to:

-We have also updated our policies on procurement, outsourcing, instructing experts and vat for clients outside the UK, to ensure the necessary due diligence is carried out on all those individuals and organisations who are associated with the firm.
+- Updating our policies on procurement, outsourcing, instructing experts and VAT for clients outside the UK, to ensure the necessary due diligence is carried out on all those individuals and organisations who are associated with the firm.

-As part of the updated policies we have also begun assessing our relationships with associated persons to ensure they are as committed to the prevention of the criminal facilitation of tax evasion as Clarke Willmott LLP.
+- Continually assessing our relationships with associated persons to ensure they are as committed to the prevention of the criminal facilitation of tax evasion as Clarke Willmott.